 TYPO3 requires a web server, PHP and a database system.

-If you want TYPO3 to automatically carry out image processing – for example scaling or cropping – you will need GraphicsMagick (version 1.3 or newer) or ImageMagick (version 6 or newer) installed on the server.
-(GraphicsMagick should be prefered.)
+- If you want TYPO3 to automatically carry out image processing – for example scaling or cropping – you will need GraphicsMagick (version 1.3 or newer) or ImageMagick (version 6 or newer) installed on the server.
+(GraphicsMagick should be preferred.)

 TYPO3 works with database management systems in the above mentioned versions.
 The InnoDB engine is required to be enabled in MySQL.

 The database user needs at least the following privileges on the TYPO3 database:

 - CREATE, DROP, INDEX, ALTER, CREATE TEMPORARY TABLES, LOCK TABLES

 It is recommended to also grant the following privileges: